machine/machine.specifications.fakes/README.markdown

     The<InterfaceWithProperty>().WhenToldTo(x => x.Property).Return(propertyValue);

-But property values are also automatically tracked (for all adapters except Rhino Mocks).
+But property values are also automatically tracked.
 So you might as well just set the value that should be returned:

     The<InterfaceWithProperty>().Property = propertyValue;

 This way you can also check whether a setter has been called:

     The<InterfaceWithProperty>().Property.ShouldEqual(propertyValue);

+The Rhino Mocks adapter is a bit special here: a fake will stop tracking its properties as soon as you set a behavior on one of them.